 The concept of leadership does not often consider the role that self-management plays in effectively achieving business outcomes.
 However, while the demands on leaders increase as our organisations become more positive, there is a need for greater self-management for each individual in the organisation.
-This need will only grow in the coming years as flexitime, remote offices and digital collaboration becomes the norm.
+This need will only grow in the coming years as flexitime, remote offices and digital collaboration become the norm.

 Self-management is the ability of each individual in the organisation to demonstrate the skills needed to manage their own time and work priorities, the insight to manage their own emotions and behaviours, and the confidence to take responsibility for problems that arise and to report back accurately on progress.

-In this article we will offer insight into how self-management can be developed in the workplace, and why self-management is valuable for the modern-day workplace.
+In this article, we will offer insight into how self-management can be developed in the workplace, and why self-management is valuable for the modern-day workplace.

 While this may be challenging for some leaders to read and reflect upon, a growing awareness of how your leadership style can impact the growth and development of self-management in your employees is a strong starting point to grow your business for the modern world.

-Self-Management Starts with Self-Awareness
+Self-Management Starts with Self- Awareness

 The art of successful self-management is the ability of each individual to reflect on their own internal processes.
 Social and emotional intelligence and ownership of one’s beliefs and behaviours are key elements of self-awareness, the development of which can create trusting and healthy relationships between leaders and staff as well as between team members.